HomeMy WebLinkAbout1913 Granting Special Use Permit to Vernon L. Goedecke Company, Inc.BILL NO. 2023-022

 in the hole, taking care to handle

-it by the root ball — not by the Figure 2
+it by the root ball — not by the

 trunk.
-In order to prevent settling Remove
+In order to prevent settling

-after planting, make sure the root excess Root flare
+after planting, make sure the root

-ball or container soil rests on solid soil
+ball or container soil rest on solid

 ground — not fill dirt.

-Carefully cut the twine wrapped — —
+Carefully cut the twine wrapped

 around the stem at the top of the